-Somewhere in your trading journey you will encounter an indicator with a pitch like this: “Look at these perfect buy and sell arrows.
+Somewhere in your trading journey you will meet an indicator with a pitch like this: “Look at these perfect buy and sell arrows.
 No losses.
 Every signal a winner.”

 Then you buy it, add it to a live chart, and nothing matches the sales page.
 The arrows appear, then vanish.
-Or they move.
+Or they slide to a new spot.
 The trade you took based on that signal no longer exists on the chart.

 Key Findings